by Scott Mehl © Unofficial Royalty 2015

 Diana was christened on August 30, 1961, at St. Mary Magdalene Church in Sandringham, England.
 Her godparents were:

-• John Floyd (Chairman of Christie’s, her father’s friend)
+- John Floyd (Chairman of Christie’s, her father’s friend)

-• Alexander Gilmour (her father’s cousin)
+- Alexander Gilmour (her father’s cousin)

-• Lady Mary Colman (niece of Queen Elizabeth the Queen Mother)
+- Lady Mary Colman (niece of Queen Elizabeth the Queen Mother)

-• Mrs. Michael Pratt (friend and neighbor of Diana’s parents)
+- Mrs. Michael Pratt (friend and neighbor of Diana’s parents)

-• Mrs. William Fox (friend and neighbor of Diana’s parents)
+- Mrs. William Fox (friend and neighbor of Diana’s parents)

 Diana grew up at Park House, which her parents leased from The Queen for many years.
 In 1969, her parents divorced, and following a very contentious custody battle, Diana’s father was awarded full custody of the children.
 She was educated at Riddlesworth Hall and The New School at West Heath, graduating in 1977, and then attended L’Institut Alpin Videmanette, a Swiss finishing school.

 In 1975, her father had succeeded to the Earldom, and Diana saw an ‘upgrade’ in her title as well.
-As the daughter of an Earl, she was now styled Lady Diana Spencer – a name which would soon become famous around the world when ‘Lady Di’ became involved with The Prince of Wales.
+As the daughter of an Earl, she was now styled Lady Diana Spencer – a name that would soon become famous around the world when ‘Lady Di’ became involved with The Prince of Wales.

 Following her schooling, Diana worked as a nanny, living in her mother’s apartment in London.
 The next year, her mother bought her an apartment at Coleherne Court, where Diana lived with some friends until the day her engagement was announced.
 She also worked as a dance teacher for children, a preschool assistant, a nanny for an American family living in London, and lastly as a kindergarten assistant at the Young England School.

-Although they had known each other since her childhood, Diana and Charles really became reacquainted in the summer of 1980 when they were both guests at a country weekend.
+Although they had known each other since her childhood, Diana and Charles became reacquainted in the summer of 1980 when they were both guests at a country weekend.
 Charles had previously dated Diana’s older sister, Sarah.
 The two made several other trips and weekends away, including a visit to Balmoral in November of 1980.
 Charles eventually proposed to Diana on February 6, 1981, but they kept the engagement secret for several weeks.

 Diana made her first official appearance on March 9, 1981, at a poetry reading in London by Princess Grace of Monaco.
 When she stepped out of the car in a black strapless gown, she began what would become a lifelong ‘role’ in the media spotlight – something she both loved and despised at different times in her life.